Is Your Emu Oil Really Emu Oil

 As a consumer, be cautious of companies that present a cheap emu oil product.
 AEA emu oil that has passed the rigorous certification process will have the AEA Certification seal printed on the product label.
 Statements that claim to meet the standards of the AEA are not substitutes for the actual seal of approval.
 Choosing to purchase emu oil from an AEA source like LB Processors means that you can buy with confidence.

 Emu oil that is pure and AEA certified is known to soothe the inflammation and redness of acne, reduce the appearance of wrinkles and stretch marks as well as ease inflammation in swollen joints when taken as an oral supplement in capsule form or combined with glucosmaine cream.
 When you purchase emu oil make sure to read the label and always look for the AEA Certification seal to avoid dissatisfaction with a substandard imitation.
-LB Processors not only provides AEA emu oil processing services for many distributors, but also has a line of products available at Lbemuoil.com.
+LB Processors not only provides AEA emu oil processing services for many distributors, but also provides bottling, private labeling, and blind shipping to customers.